Cryptocurrency Algorithmic Trading – All You Need To Know

 Algo trading has made it quite possible for a trader to send trade to the dealing desk with just a single click of a button.
 This takes away the cost of having to visit the broker’s office or putting a phone call across in order to make a trade and also the cost of running an actual physical old fashioned dealing desk with clerks is nonexistence.
 All these help to reduce the cost of running a brokerage service thus reducing the commission charged a trade.

-Algorithmic trading is independent from various institutions that are monopolized and somehow have power over the traders.
+Algorithmic trading is independent of various institutions that are monopolized and somehow have power over the traders.
 This factor also gives freedom when it comes to the formulation of the trade and its nature in the majority of the countries, which have not put regulations in this sphere yet.

 Zero human mistake possibilities.